 Due to the overwhelming unmet housing need, DCA will implement programs to serve those needs.
-DCA will enter into subrecipient agreements with qualified non-profit agencies to provide legal services to individual applicants for the Homeowner Rehabilitation and Reconstruction Program.
+DCA will enter into subrecipient agreements with qualified non-profit agencies to provide legal services to individual applicants.
 Consideration will also be made for citizens with communication limitations, disabilities, those in need of mental health services, and general health services, translation services as the need arises.